maverick-0215/riscv-ml-accel/README.md

 # AI_Accelarator: PCPI ML Activations (Vivado Simulation)

+### Built as part of the HackRush'26 Computer Architecture track, see the problem statement PDF for details.

+### Refer report for a detailed explanation of our activation function approximations (we just used piecewise linear functions) and how we integrated the ML logic module with the RISC-V core using PCPI.

 This repository focuses on Vivado simulation of the `pcpi_ml_activations` coprocessor.

 The PicoRV32 core is already present in `picorv32.v`.
 The coprocessor in `pcpi_ml_activations.v` uses the standard PicoRV32 PCPI handshake (`pcpi_valid`, `pcpi_insn`, `pcpi_rs1`, `pcpi_rs2`, `pcpi_wait`, `pcpi_ready`, `pcpi_wr`, `pcpi_rd`).